DioxusLabs/dioxus/docs/posts/01-hello-world.md

 # Hello, World!

 Dioxus should look and feel just like writing functional React components.
 In Dioxus, there are no class components with lifecycles.
 All state management is done via hooks.
-This encourages logic resusability and lessens the burden on Dioxus to maintain a non-breaking lifecycle API.
+This encourages logic reusability and lessens the burden on Dioxus to maintain a non-breaking lifecycle API.

 ```rust
 #[derive(Properties, PartialEq)]